Aegisub/aegisite/content/en/docs/latest/FAQ.md

 ### Why doesn't Aegisub have \<feature X>? \<Program Y> has it!

 Quite possibly because we didn't know you wanted it.
-Request it on the [bug tracker](http://devel.aegisub.org/) and see what happens.
+Request it on the [bug tracker](https://github.com/TypesettingTools/Aegisub/issues) and see what happens.

 ### Where can I find more information and/or get help?

-For Aegisub-related stuff, the [forums](http://forums.aegisub.org) and the [IRC channel](irc://irc.rizon.net/aegisub) are good places to ask questions.
-The Aegisub [devel wiki](http://devel.aegisub.org) also contains some more obscure information not included in the manual for various reasons, and so does the forums.
-For general video-related questions, [Doom9.org](http://www.doom9.org) and [its forums](http://forum.doom9.org) is generally the place to go.
+For Aegisub-related stuff, the [Discord server](https://discord.gg/AZaVyPr) and the [IRC channel](irc://irc.rizon.net/aegisub) are good places to ask questions.

+For general video-related
+questions, [Doom9.org](http://www.doom9.org) and [its forums](http://forum.doom9.org) is generally the place to go.